Let a Philadelphia Disability Insurance Lawyer Fight for Your COVID-19 Disability Claim

 Exposure to coronavirus, illness from coronavirus or an inability to continue performing your job duties as a result of providing professional services to patients diagnosed with coronavirus could qualify you for short-term disability payments.
 To discuss your potential claim in further detail, contact our firm for a free initial claim evaluation.

-Do I qualify for long-term disability benefit payments due to the coronavirus?
+Can frontline workers qualify for long-term disability benefit payments due to the coronavirus?

 While the physical long-term effects of the coronavirus infection are unknown, we can expect essential employees to suffer from injuries and illnesses as a result of providing their professional services during the pandemic.